-Table 1 provides a summary comparison of the protocol proposed in this paper with relevant related work in the literature.
-With HBH we refer to the case in which sensors encrypt data on a hopby-hop basis, while No Agg. refers to a situation in which there is no data aggregation: Each reading is sent to the BS.
-CMT refers to the proposal appeared in [4].
+Table I provides a summary comparison of the protocol proposed in this paper with relevant related work in literature.
+With HBH we refer to the case in which sensors encrypt data on a hop-by-hop basis, while No Agg. refers to a situation in which there is no data aggregation: Each reading is sent to the BS.
+TCM refers to the proposal appeared in [4].
 In next section a detailed analysis of the proposed protocol is reported.